Be a Voice for those who cannot!

 Help Me Grow:

-Support HB 4287 by Rep. Anthony Rodriguez requesting $4.5 million to expand HMG service to all 67 counties.
+Support Help Me Grow Florida’s appropriations request to expand service to all 67 counties.
 Help Me Grow links parents and children to local services.

 Home and Community Services for Elders:

-Support Sen. Montford’s SB 0290 and HB 0587 by Rep. Andrade to delete current statutory language so school-based health services can be provided to all Medicaid-eligible child.
+Support Senator Montford’s SB 190 and HB 081 by Rep. Andrade to delete current statutory language which restricts Medicaid reimbursement to students on an IEP plan, so school-based health services can be provided for any Medicaid-eligible child.

 Services for Veterans and Their Families:

-Support HB 365 by Rep. Hattersly and SB 1222 by Sen. Harrell Utilize 211 to provide Florida veterans and their families’ access to quality community-based health services.
+Utilize 211 to provide Florida veterans and their families’ access to quality community-based health services.
+SB 104 by Sen. Harrell.